 Historically the CMI specified detailed data requirements for its investigations.
-More recently it has adopted a flexible approach to data collection; to make it easier for insurers to submit data.
+More recently it has adopted a flexible approach to data collection, to make it easier for insurers to submit data.

-This document outlines the data we are seeking from insurers; in particular it incorporates changes to take account of the introduction of the General Data Protection Regulation (GDPR) in May 2018.
+This document outlines the data we are seeking from insurers for the income protection investigation; in particular it incorporates changes to take account of the introduction of the General Data Protection Regulation (GDPR) in May 2018.
 These changes encourage firms to:

-- Use a secure file transfer site for data submission; - Round dates of birth to month and year; and - Provide capped benefit amounts, above £1,000,000.
+- Use a secure file transfer site for data submission; - Round dates of birth to month and year; and - Provide capped benefit amounts, above £75,000 per annum.

-We have also introduced a mapping tool to convert postcodes to measures based on the Index of Multiple Deprivation (IMD) for each record, to facilitate analysis of claims experience by socio-economic status.
+We are also introducing a measure based on the Index of Multiple Deprivation (IMD) for each record, to facilitate analysis of claims experience by socio-economic status.